A Conversation with Spica’s Information Systems and Security Manager, Joshua Stimson

 The balance between collaborative efforts and solitary tasks is essential.
 While I value the collaborative aspect for its rich interactions and varied perspectives, the independent work allows me the concentration needed to ensure the meticulous execution of security measures.
 In essence, this dual approach enables me to maintain a comprehensive and well-rounded security management system.

-What’s your favorite part of being a security manager?
+What’s your favourite part of being a security manager?

 Being a security manager is a role that I find incredibly fulfilling due to the constant stream of new challenges.
 What I enjoy the most is the diversity of tasks and the ever-changing nature of the work.
 The fact that I’m not stuck in a monotonous routine is what keeps me engaged.
 I thrive in an environment where each day presents new problems to solve and tasks to accomplish.
 Having a workload that keeps me consistently occupied and requires creative problem-solving is perfect for my professional satisfaction.